gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 Already described, integrates very well with the tools above.

+### Oracle SQL Developer

+> Oracle SQL Developer is a free, integrated development environment that simplifies the development and management of Oracle Database in both traditional and Cloud deployments.
+> SQL Developer offers complete end-to-end development of your PL/SQL applications,
+> a worksheet for running queries and scripts,
+> a DBA console for managing the database,
+> a reports interface,
+> a complete data modeling solution,
+> and a migration platform for moving your 3rd party databases to Oracle.

+> <cite><a href="https://www.oracle.com/database/technologies/appdev/sqldeveloper-landing.html">Oracle SQL Developer</a></cite>

+So this tool is already a great asset for a database developer but it is absolutely necessary when your DBA only allows you to access this tool and Java in a Citrix environment where the command line or Maven is forbidden.
+After all, Maven is just launching Java with some command line options.
+And you can launch a program from the SQL Developer External Tools.

 ### utPLSQL

 A PL/SQL unit testing framework originally developed by Steven Feuerstein, we now have [version 3](http://utplsql.org/utPLSQL/latest/).
 An impressive piece of work and easy to use.
 In the Java community it is normal to unit test but not so in the Oracle community.
 This tool may convince you!

+### Perl

+I have learned [Perl, the Practical Extraction and Report Language][https://strawberryperl.com/), a long time ago and it still helps me with doing some scripting tasks.
+So there is no reason for me to switch to Python or something else.

+### Ant

+Ant has just been described before and it interacts well with Maven and is sometimes more simple to use than Maven.

 ### DevOps